 -

 Calculating Distance: In physics, distance is a scalar quantity, meaning it only has magnitude and no direction.
 When calculating distances using coordinate systems, you often encounter negative values.
 Squaring these values to find the distance ensures that the result is always positive.
-For instance, when calculating the distance between two points using the Euclidean distance formula:
+To give you an idea, when calculating the distance between two points using the Euclidean distance formula:

 d = √((x2 - x1)^2 + (y2 - y1)^2)